zayaaan-al/placement-coordination-system/docs/FEATURE-student-performance.md

      - Hero shows current month, status, average %, per-type averages, and last updated.
      - Month selector lists months with evaluations.
      - Weekly table shows entries for the selected month.
-     - Spring Meet card appears when a `spring_meet` evaluation exists.
+     - Sprint Meet card appears when a `spring_meet` evaluation exists.

 2. **Charts & insights**
    - With at least 2 months of data: